-This book review contains spoilers
+This review contains quotes and spoilers from the book

 After reading Brian K. Vaughan‘s Paper Girls, Vol. 1 and Vol. 2, I don’t think I would ever treat comics the same as cartoons anymore.

 Unlike most programming we see on Nickelodeon these days, Paper Girls is anything but kid-friendly; Vaughan has created an unconventional comic with the sort of in your face humor that is unknown in ordinary cartoon characters.
 Which is exactly why this series is so damn incredible!